Extracting Affect Aggregates from Longitudinal Social Media Data with Temporal Adapters for Large Language Models: Temporal Adapters for LLMs

 \subsection{Extracting Survey Answers}

 Once we have finished adapter training, we focus on model inference and extract answers to survey questions as follows.
 We first concatenate a survey question with each of its $n$ answer options, obtaining $n$ separate prompts.
 We experiment with an optional answer prefix that is build for the particular survey question.
-For instance, for \textit{Britain's Mood, Measured Weekly}, we add the optional answer prefix `I felt' which is followed by the answer options `happy', `sad' etc. This is to accommodate for the fact that first-token probabilities can be unreliably for scoring survey answers from LLMs~\cite{wang_my_2024}.
+For instance, for \textit{Britain's Mood, Measured Weekly}, we add the optional answer prefix `I felt' which is followed by the answer options `happy', `sad' etc. This is to accommodate for the fact that first-token probabilities can be unreliable for scoring survey answers from LLMs~\cite{wang_my_2024}.
 We prompt each answer option separately and without additional labels as previous research has shown order effects and the tendency for LLMs to prefer certain answer labels~\cite{tjuatja_llms_2024, dominguez-olmedo_questioning_2023, wang_my_2024}.

+We then extract answers from the token probabilities of the LLM as follows.
 Based on a survey answer scoring method used in previous research~\cite{wu_towards_2024, naous_having_2024}, we perform a single forward pass of the concatenated question, optional answer prefix, and answer option through the LLM.
 We gather the token probabilities from the last LLM layer for each token in the answer option after applying softmax.
 If an answer option consists of multiple tokens, we multiply their probabilities.
-We further vary \textit{temperature}, a normalization parameter applied to the final softmax function, between $0.25$ and $4$.
-Our extraction method is deterministic, i.e., if the weights of an LLM are kept constant, so will be the answer probabilities we extract.
-Unless otherwise noted, we report results for temperature $1$, i.e., standard softmax.
+Our extraction method is deterministic, i.e., if the weights and temperature of an LLM are kept constant, so will be the answer probabilities we extract.
+Unless otherwise noted, we report results for temperature $0.6$, i.e., the Llama 3 default.